-Compulsory passages for comment will be set from these texts in translation, and from In Catilinam I and De Finibus I.1-12 (OCT) in Latin only.
+Compulsory passages for comment will be set from these texts in translation.

 411. Politics, Society and Culture from Nero to Hadrian

 The subject begins with the accession of Nero, the ill-starred emperor who was the last representative of the Julio-Claudian dynasty established by Augustus.
 Following his fall, and the military and political convulsions of the 'year of the four emperors' (AD 69), Vespasian emerged triumphant and established the Flavian dynasty which came to an end with the assassination of Domitian in AD 96.
 The last part of the period covers the reigns of Trajan and Hadrian, the former an emperor with military and expansionist ideals, the latter a man of literary and aesthetic interests who was bent on consolidation of the empire and its frontiers.
 Despite some serious disturbances and wars, including revolts in Judaea and warfare in Dacia and the east, this was a period in which the stability of the 'Roman peace' extended over virtually the whole of the Mediterranean world and enabled the empire to reach, in the second century, its highest point of social, economic and cultural development.
 At the same time the established institutions of Graeco-Roman paganism were beginning to undergo profound change under the impact of the growth of Christianity.
 The evidence of literary and historical writers, documents (inscriptions and papyri), coins and archaeology combines to offer not merely a detailed account of individual emperors, political events and governmental institutions, but also a rich and multi-faceted picture of the impact of Roman rule on the Mediterranean world.
 This is therefore a particularly good subject for those seeking to combine historical and archaeological techniques.